 Parents are informed by a courtesy text message for students receiving a same day detention.

-Failure to attend a detention will result in a two hour SLT detention and can lead to time in reflection or a fixed term exclusion.
+Failure to attend a detention will result in a two hour SLT detention and can lead to time in reflection or a suspension.

 Permanent exclusion from school – This procedure is carried out by the Headteacher and through the appropriate Governors’ panel, in accordance with DCSF and Hertfordshire County Council guidance, for repeated serious misconduct or possibly for one-off misconduct of exceptional seriousness.

 The school will endeavour to work with parents and outside agencies to balance the use of sanctions with support strategies for students where appropriate.
 This may include a Pastoral Support Programme where repeated misdemeanours have placed a student in danger of permanent exclusion from school

 The reflection room is used as either as an internal exclusion unit to reflect on behavioural choices, missed SLT detention or short term consequence for high level behaviours or while an investigation is taking place for a serious one off behaviour incident.
 It is used as an alternative to suspensions and ensures students can continue their learning.
 Students will be expected to attend school the following day between the hours of 8:40pm and 4:15pm.